 When an injured stone is offered for sale, and there is not an opportunity to have it studied by an expert, the jeweler must look at the stone and decide how much the stone will sell for repaired.
 When purchasing a damaged stone jewelers will often give low offers.
 The risk of buying a damaged stone is that, when the repaired stone is sold it will not yield the type of return the jeweler would have expected.

 Diamond injuries also occur in the hands of a careless setter.
-While being worn as jewellery.
+While being worn as jewelry.
 When diamonds rub together, the sharp edges are worn down.
 Diamonds are known as angry stones because when they rub together they injure each other, thus loose diamonds should be kept apart.
 Worn diamonds can of course be repolished.
 Doing this a number of times will cut down on the weight of the stone.

 Another type of injury that happens to diamonds is excessive heating, as in fire exposure.
 If a diamond is heated to a high enough temperature, it can unite with the oxygen from the air causing blemishes.
 The damage to the stone can be substantial and fixing it'll result in a loss of weight.

 Recutting of diamonds is also worth a lot of attention.
 Recutting is usually an option when

 - An overspread condition of the diamond

 Diamonds in the old-fashioned square or cushion shape, with overthick make and with a large cutlet are known in the trade as old-mine stones.
 These old mine stones are becoming a bit scarce, most of them have already been cut to modern form.
 Often old-mine stones end up in the hands of pawnbrokers because most jewelers will not give them the time of day.
 Often times the old-mine stones are left too thick and are considered lumpy.